widmogrod/mkunion/docs/getting_started.md

 Unfortunately Golang don't extend this feature to other parts of the language.

-MkUnion defines `//go:tag` comment, following other idiomatic definitions `go:generate`, `go:embed` to allow to add metadata to types.
+MkUnion defines `//go:tag` comment, following other idiomatic definitions `go:generate`, `go:embed` to allow to add metadata to struct type.
-And use it heavily to offer way of adding new behaviour to go types.
+And MkUnion use it heavily to offer way of adding new behaviour to go types.

-#### `type ()` convention
+#### `type (...)` convention

 Union type is defined as a set of types in a single type declaration.
 You can think of it as "one of" type.
-To make it more readable, as convention I decided to use `type ()` declaration block, instead of individual `type` declaration.
+To make it more readable, as convention I decided to use `type (...)` declaration block, instead of individual `type` declaration.

 ### Generate code
 In IDEs like Goland run `Option + Command + G` for fast code generation